nikitavoloboev/data/docs/research/solving-problems.md

 ## 3. Prioritize order of solving the parts.
 Do necessary research.

 In this part, assuming you have things in order and well defined (as much as possible).
-And you did necessary [research](research.md), is this problem already solved by someone?
+Do necessary [research](research.md).
+Is this problem already solved by someone?
 Can we just use it or integrate?

 For research, I do Google searches.
 Search [Reddit](../tools/reddit.md), [HN](https://hn.algolia.com/), [Twitter](../tools/twitter.md) for convos around the topic/problem.
 Note things.